guettli/programming-guidelines/README.md

 There CRD gets used, not CRUD.
 Containers get created, then they execute, then they get deleted.
 You might use configuration management to set up a container.
 But this gets done exactly once.
-There is one update from vanilla container to your custom container.
+There is one update from the vanilla container to your custom container.
 But this is like "create".
 No updates will follow once the container was created.
 This makes it easier and more predictable.

 The same is true for operating on data-structures in memory.
-In most cases you should not alter the data structure which are iterating.
+In most cases, you should not alter the data structure which is iterating.
 Create a new data structure while iterating the input data.
-With other words: no in-place editing.
+In other words: no in-place editing.

 ### Stateless